Understanding the Links Between Autism and Anxiety

 Signs and Symptoms of Anxiety

 When a child who is autistic gets anxious, sometimes it can be challenging to discern the symptoms from the autism characteristics.
-For example, symptoms that overlap with one another can include stimming, changes in routine, and ritualistic or obsessive behavior.
+For example, symptoms that overlap can include stimming, changes in routine, and ritualistic or obsessive behavior.

-An autistic child may have a difficult time recognizing and expressing what they’re feeling.
+An autistic child may have difficulty recognizing and expressing what they’re feeling.

 Instead, you might start to notice that when their anxiety is heightened, their behavior becomes more challenging to deal with.

-The more you can start to understand what triggers your autistic child’s anxiety, the better equipped you are to take steps to avoid these triggers or help them manage their anxiety when the trigger can’t be avoided.
+The more you can start to understand what triggers your autistic child’s anxiety, the better equipped you are to take steps to avoid these triggers or help them manage their anxiety when they can’t avoid the trigger.

 Every child is different, but some of the more frequent triggers include: